fluxionary/minetest-verbana/README.md

 Verbana can make use of the stock IRC mod, as well as the "IRC2" mod that is used on the Blocky Survival server to connect to a second IRC server.

-Sban and verification are also listed as optional dependencies, but this is primarily in order for verbana to detect their presence.
+Sban, xban, xban2, and verification are also listed as optional dependencies, but this is primarily in order for verbana to detect their presence.
 By default, verbana will run in "debug mode" if these mods are detected.
 If you wish to use verbana as intended, you do
 \*not\* want these mods installed.